Jollyfant/EIDA_MANAGER/README.md

 ## Network prototypes

-** Information is outdated **
-Network prototypes are metadata definitions on a network level (e.g. start time, description).
-All submitted metadata is compared to its respective network prototype.
-This is a requirement put in place by SeisComP3 when merging inventories where all top-level network attributes must be identical.
-Because metadata is sourced from multiple sources, we must define a prototype that all stations from a single network must adhere to (step: merged in processing pipeline)
+Network prototypes are metadata definitions on a network level (e.g. code, start, end, description).
+All submitted metadata from a network (identified by a code, start & end) is compared to its respective network prototype.
+This is a requirement put in place by SeisComP3 when merging inventories where all top-level network attributes *must* be identical.
+Because metadata is sourced from multiple users, we must define a prototype that all stations from a single network must be based on.

-The prototype files (sc3ml) must be downloaded in advance and are placed in the prototype directory.
+The prototype files (stationXML) must be downloaded outside of the application and put in the `/prototype` directory.
+Administrators may invoke an RPC that updates the network prototypes to the database.
+It is highly unrecommended to update existing prototypes -- as this will supersede all station metadata that was previously submitted.
+Adding new prototypes for new networks follows the usual business.

 ## EIDA Manager Metadata handling